ChristinaJSYu/stanCode_Python_Project/README.md

 This repository holds my programming projects done during the period of stanCode, a coding bootcamp.

 ## Artificial Intelligence Project
+Led a team of 3 to execute this AI project “AI Mind-Catcher: Customer Sentiment and Brand Reputation Analysis.”\
+– Built a sentiment analysis model using BERT and LSTM, achieving 88% and 85% accuracy, respectively.\
+– Analyzed 10,000+ online reviews with the trained models and developed a brand reputation scoring system.

 Watch our *[POSTER SESSION](https://youtu.be/WXg115F2gd8?si=qaNoF6Hck_9T5e6n)* !